CrispBull/smolagent_practice/README.md

     summary = summarizer(topic, max_length=100, min_length=30, do_sample=False)
     return summary[0]['summary_text']
 ```

 In smolagents, we can create a tool by extending the `Tool` class or using the `@tool` decorator.
 In the above the
 tool name is `summarize_topic`, the tool description is in the function docstring, the input type is in the function
 argument and description is in the docstring, the output type is the function return type.
 It's recommended to name
-your function properly and write good descriptions for the function as well as for both input ad output.
+your function properly and write good descriptions for the function as well as for both input and output.

 We can also define a tool with a class;

 ```python
 from smolagents import Tool

 class SuperheroPartyThemeTool(Tool):
     name = "superhero_party_theme_generator"